jexnator/starter-academic/content/post/WeeklyBlog/index.md

 <p></p>

 ## 28/09/21 - 30/09/21
-### @Work
 This week I continued working on the Python module.<br>

 I learned about conditions and loops.
 Now I'm able to write an "if: else:" statement.
 Furthermore I practiced how to use for-, foreach- and while loops correctly.
-It was fundamental to ecxercice on different tasks, to obtain a solid base of the theorie.
+It was fundamental to exercice on different tasks, to obtain a solid base of the theorie.
 Until now is stored all the previous files local on my notebook.
 If it's necessary, i have the possibilty to have a look to this files, when something recurring is not directly clear.
 I also recommend W3-Schools, if you have questions regarding programming languages.<br>

 The next thing was to learn how to iterate trough a list or an array using a for loop.
 For this I used the different return possibilities "return" & "yield".
 Another important part of this week, was to understand how object oriented programming works in Python.<br>

 On Thursday Yonea had her last day at our company.
 We became a very good PiBS-team in the meantime.
-I think it is a great pity that she has ended the journey with this, but that is life.
+I think it is a great pity that she has ended the journey with this, but that's life.
 I wish her the best for the future and I think that we will surely run into each other sometime.<br>

 ![Farewell](farewell.jpg "<b>Farewell |</b> Unsplash: Lute")

+</p><br>
+<p></p>

+## 05/10/21 - 07/10/21
+During this week I got the beatiful message, that I have the possibilty to move into a shared room here in Bern from middle of october.
+I'm very happy about this because commuting, in my opinion, can become quite uncomfortable after a while.<br>

+At Work i continued with the Python module.
+The main topics of this week were OOP, errorhandling, PIP and casting.
+I learned that classes are blueprints, which define the attributes and functions of their objects.
+Therefore I did an interesting task, where I should create a dog and a cat class to represent a fight between the objects with specific functions.
+I had to realize that the OOP concept of Python is a bit different as from Java.<br>
+After the OOP introduction I went to the errorhandling topic in Python, which is also an important topic in Python.
+The goal is to detect errors early and act accordingly to avoid program errors in the subsequent code.
+Keywords are "--> `try:`, `except:` (& optional --> `else:`, `finally:`)".
+I'm now able to test out a code block with `try:` and then to decide what should happen if an error occurs or not.<br>
+Furthermore, I learned how to download and import predefined packages using PIP in the command line interface.
+Then i got a short introdution, how to cast the different types of variables.<br>

+On Friday afternoon, I gave a small presentation to Rafael about what I had learned that week.

 </p><br>
 <p></p>